 Cold water steeping of tea may actually lead to higher nutrient concentrations.
 Matcha tea (made from powdered tea leaves) is another excellent option.
 Avoid adding milk to tea to maximize nutrient absorption.
 10 cups of tea a day is probably the safe upper limit.
 Some other interesting comparisons: earl gray vs. black tea, green vs. white tea, coffee vs. tea, and bottled vs. tap water.

-Coffee has also been shown to be health promoting (see also here, here, here).Beet juice has been found to significantly improve sports performance (see also here, here, here, here and here).
+Coffee has also been shown to be relatively health promoting (see also here, here, here) though there are concerns about its effect on coronary artery function and may even help prevent liver cancer.Beet juice has been found to significantly improve sports performance (see also here, here, here, here and here).
 Soymilk positively influences timing of puberty in girls and appears equal to cow’s milk in terms of calcium absorption (as long as you shake it).
-Drinks to avoid include kombucha tea, yerba mate, noni juice, dairy, commercial carrot juice, and soda, which may contain sodium benzoate.
+Drinks to minimize include kombucha tea, yerba mate, noni juice, dairy, commercial carrot juice, and soda, which may contain sodium benzoate and caramel coloring which may contribute to cancer risk.
 The media often bombards us with messages about what we should or shouldn’t eat or drink so awareness of the source of funding and how it impacts the results of scientific findings is important.

 See also the related blog post: Hibiscus tea: flower power

 To help out on the site, please consider volunteering.